![]() |

 1) The Department has not proceeded in a timely manner in presentation of its case in the administrative proceeding, including, but not limited to, lengthy delays in the availability of Department witnesses, attorneys or Administrative Law Judges.

-2) Where it is in the best interests of the recipients of medical assistance.
+2) When it is in the best interests of the recipients of medical assistance.
 This may include, but is not limited to, access to medical services for recipients or the potential movement of patients from long term care settings.

-3) Where, based on the reasons for the initiation of the proceeding, the full or partial release of payments would not be, in the judgment of the Inspector General, detrimental to the recipients or the Department.
+3) When, based on the reasons for the initiation of the proceeding, the full or partial release of payments would not be, in the judgment of the Inspector General, detrimental to the recipients or the Department.

 d) The Inspector General will notify the provider or alternate payee in writing of the decision on the request for release of payments.